Jonas-Ste/GAD_MBA_FC/README.md

 For details please refer to the MBA help file linked above.
 The folder "exemplary_output" contains the the results from the Bayesian multilevel model that are reported in the manuscript.
 The R-Workspace file containing the results is also used in the "04_Figures"-section to create Figure 1 and 2.
 Please note that the final outputs from running the scripts above will not exactly match the results from the "exemplary_output"-folder due to nature of randomness involved in the simulations run in this script.
 They will, however, always be very close to each other.

+## 03_NHST_analysis
+The first script "NHST_test_apriori_hypotheses.R" tests a-priori defined hypotheses of functional correlativity between ROIs as described in the [pre-registration of this study](https://osf.io/j29qv).
+The second script "correlation_clinical_variables.R" produces the table with correlations between the vmPFC-PMI z-score and clinical variables that is included in the supplementary material.

 ## 04_Figures
 This folder contains all scripts and files necessary to produce Figures 1-4 from the manuscript as well as the "raw_figures"-subfolder that contains the raw figures in high-resolution PDF format generated from the files/scripts in this directory.